• Skip to primary navigation

 Instructions

-• Whisk the first 7 ingredients together in a shallow dish.
-Soak your favorite gluten free bread in mixture until saturated.
+• Whisk the milk, eggs, extra-virgin olive oil, vanilla, and salt, nutmeg, and cinnamon together in a shallow dish.
+Soak your favorite gluten free bread in mixture for a few seconds until saturated.

-Now generously grease your griddle or skillet with butter over a medium heat until hot, but not smoking.
+• Now generously grease your griddle or skillet with butter, about 1 tablespoon, over a medium heat until hot, but not smoking.

 Wipe you griddle after every batch and use fresh butter so that your butter doesn't burn.